josedolz/LiviaNET/README.md

 ### Requirements

-The code has been written in Python (2.7) and requires [Theano](http://deeplearning.net/software/theano/)
+- The code has been written in Python (2.7) and requires [Theano](http://deeplearning.net/software/theano/)
+- You should also have installed [scipy](https://www.scipy.org/)
+- The code allows to load images in Matlab and Nifti formats.
+If you wish to use nifti formats you should install [nibabel](http://nipy.org/nibabel/)

+### Running the code
+## How do I train my own architecture from scratch?

 Current status: Cleaning and commenting files.....